spgarcica/rNets/examples/example_imine_kinetic/README.txt

 python kinetic_model.py

-This will generate a 'kinetic_model.data' file in 2-6 mins depending on the CPU performance of the computer.
+This will generate a 'kinetic_model.data' in file in 2-6 mins depending on the CPU performance of the computer.

 Static Figure Generation